Updated on March 4th, 2025

 Residency requirements do vary by state.
 However, most involve living in the state for a reason other than schooling for at least 12 months before the start of the academic semester the award would help cover financially.
 Having an established domicile in the state is usually a must, and students may need to have a local driver’s license, voter’s registration, or vehicle registration to show they’re residents.

 State-funded scholarships can also have a variety of other requirements.
 For example, graduating from a high school within the state could be required.
 Additionally, some state scholarship programs focus on financial need, while others may concentrate on merit.
+Many states have specific scholarships that are renewable and aimed at state residents.
 As a result, students need to review the eligibility requirements carefully to determine if they’re fully qualified to receive the reward.

 How Do Students Apply for State Scholarships?

 As with non-state scholarships, the application process can vary from one award to the next.
+Application processes for state scholarships can vary widely between different awards.
 Students should explore various scholarship opportunities to maximize their chances of receiving financial aid.
 Usually, students will need to complete an application.
 Additionally, writing scholarship essays is a common requirement, as well as providing various types of supporting documentation, like transcripts.
 For need-based scholarships, covering financial information or having a completed FAFSA is also potentially a must.

 Some state scholarships may need letters of recommendation, though that isn’t universally a requirement.
 Similarly, a scholarship interview may or may not be part of the process.